 As with lots of stuff in business, it comes down to the wording of the contract.
 Just as with the examples we’ve looked at above, I would expect the intellectual property to transfer to the client at the final payment – but we can’t just assume this.
 So, check the contract and make sure that the provision is allowed for.

-What if there’s not in my contract about intellectual property?
+What if there’s nothing in my contract about intellectual property?

 Ask.
 For the most part, web developers are awesome people and more than happy to have a conversation.
 It could just be that it has been overlooked – you may even be helping nudge them in the right direction.
 But, it’s definitely worth having that conversation.